OpenXbox/xbox-webapi-python/README.rst

 Xbox-WebAPI is a python library to authenticate with Xbox Live via your Microsoft Account and provides Xbox related Web-API.

-Authentication via credentials or tokens is supported, Two-Factor-Authentication is also possible.
+Authentication via credentials or tokens is supported, Two-Factor-Authentication ( 2FA ) is also possible.

 Dependencies
 ------------
 * Python >= 3.5
-* Libraries: requests, python-dateutil, demjson
+* Libraries: requests, python-dateutil, demjson, appdirs, urwid

 How to use
 ----------